 All normal volleyball rules apply with the following exceptions:

-- Matches are 55 minutes in length.
+Games are 55 minutes in length, and can consist of as many sets as possible within that time frame.
 This includes warm up time.
 If you choose to warm up for 15 minutes or 5 minutes, you still only have a total of 55 minutes on court.
-The team who wins the most games in that time, wins the match.
-All games are played to 25 points with rally point scoring (a point is scored on every serve) and must be won by 2 points.
-All games are capped at 27 points.
-If a fourth game is started, the game only counts if a total of 15 points or more is reached (e.g. 10-5, 9-6).
+The team who wins the most sets in that time, wins the game.
+All sets are played to 25 points with rally point scoring (a point is scored on every serve) and must be won by 2 points.
+All sets are capped at 27 points.
+If a final set is started, but not completed, the set will only count if a total of 15 points or more is reached (e.g. 10-5, 9-6).

 Intermediate Plus Exceptions